Shopping & Sourcing Guide · Updated June 2026

 Best Categories Vintage clothing, antiques, books, glassware Electronics, tools, toys, brand-name household goods

-Shopping Atmosphere Industrial warehouse with standardized rolling blue plastic bins on metal frames; bins are wheeled on/off the floor by staff Retail storefront with improvised display setups, wooden crates, folding tables, plywood panels, or plastic tubs; layout varies by operator
+Shopping Atmosphere Industrial warehouse; standardized rolling blue bins on metal frames, wheeled on/off the floor by staff Retail storefront with improvised setups like wooden crates, folding tables, plywood panels, or tubs; layout varies by operator

 Inventory Rotation New bins every 15–30 minutes; ~64,000 lbs/day Weekly pallet drop; floor cleared before each restock